bensheldon/island94-jekyll/_posts/2018-12-31-what-are-the-rewards.md

 ---
 date: '2018-12-31 18:25 -0800'
-published: true
+published: false
 title: What are the rewards?
 ---

-From _Overcoming The Five Dysfunctions_ by Patrick Lencioni:
+From _Overcoming The Five Dysfunctions of a Team_ by Patrick Lencioni:

 > **Question #1: Are we really a team?**
 >